-The President is responsible for the total program of the institution, including academic affairs, personnel, plant and facilities, student affairs, fiscal management and budget.
-Her role is that of the educational leader as well as the institutional chief executive officer.
+The President is responsible for the total program of the institution, including instruction, personnel, plant and facilities, academic affairs, student affairs, fiscal management and budget.
+The role is that of the educational leader as well as the institutional chief executive officer.

-Vice President for Academic Affairs - Clifton R. Elliott
+Vice President for Academic and Student Affairs - Dr. Clifton R. Elliott

-The Vice President for Academic Affairs serves as the chief instructional officer at the College.
-He has responsibility for the administration of the instructional programs that lead to degrees, diplomas, and certificates.
+The Vice President for Academic Affairs serves as the Chief Academic Affairs Officer at the College.
+This includes responsibility for the administration of the instructional programs that lead to degrees, diplomas, and certificates.
 Responsibilities include: planning, scheduling, implementing, and evaluating all academic college courses.
-The Vice President is also responsible for overseeing the library and the academic success center, serving as the liaison between the College and senior colleges, preparing the academic calendar and assisting in the preparation and administration of the budget for the Academic Affairs division.
+The Vice President is also responsible for overseeing the library and the student success center, serving as the liaison between the College and senior colleges, preparing the academic calendar and assisting in the preparation and administration of the budget for the instruction division.
+This position also oversees the Student Affairs division of the College.